 - Authors should not cite advertisements or advertorial material.

-All manuscripts submitted to our journals must be original.
-Upon submission of a manuscript, it is assumed that no similar manuscript has been or will be submitted to any other journal for publication.
-It is considered unethical to submit an identical manuscript to more than one journal at the same time.
-Multiple submissions of the same paper can damage the reputation of journals if published in more than one journal.
-Duplicate publications or redundant publications (re-packaging in different words of data already published by the same authors) will be rejected.
+All submissions must be an account of new, original research.
+The authors are expected to submit their manuscript on the assumption that no similar work has been or will be submitted to any other journal for publication.
+Submitting identical manuscripts to more than one journal at a time is generally considered unethical.
+Multiple submissions of the same paper can damage the reputation of journals, and therefore, duplicate or redundant publications (re-packaging in different words of data already published by the same authors) will be rejected.

-If the journal Editor has a reason to suspect that a manuscript is plagiarized or fraudulent, they reserve the right to raise their concerns to the authors' sponsoring institution and any other relevant bodies.
-In cases where plagiarism is suspected, a preliminary investigation will be conducted following the guidance offered in the flowcharts of the Committee on Publication Ethics (COPE) (https://publicationethics.org/resources/flowcharts) and the guidelines of ICMJE (http://www.icmje.org).
-Every suspected act of unethical publishing behaviour will be looked into.
-If plagiarism is detected, the manuscript containing the plagiarism will be obviously marked on each page of the PDF.
-Manuscripts in which plagiarism has been detected will not be considered for publication.
-In cases where the paper has already been published, depending on the extent of the plagiarism, the paper may also be formally retracted.
+If the journal Editor has a reason to suspect misconduct, including plagiarism they reserve the right to raise their concerns to the institution which the authors are affiliated with and any other relevant bodies.
+Every suspected act of unethical publishing behaviour will investigated.
+In cases where plagiarism is suspected, a preliminary investigation will be conducted following the guidelines of the Committee on Publication Ethics (COPE) (https://publicationethics.org/resources/flowcharts) and the guidelines of ICMJE (http://www.icmje.org).
+If plagiarism is detected, the manuscript containing the plagiarism will be obviously marked on each page of the PDF and will be declined for publication.
+In the cases of published articles, the paper may also be formally retracted.

 All digital images in manuscripts considered for publication will be scrutinized for any indication of manipulation that is inconsistent with the following guidelines.
 Manipulation that violates these guidelines may result in delays in manuscript processing or rejection, or retraction of a published article: